-Losing weight can help improve your chances getting pregnant.
+Losing weight can help improve your chances of getting pregnant.
 It can also keep you healthy and active throughout motherhood.
 Follow these 12 steps to get you in the best shape you can be before you get pregnant!

 - Pick A Goal Weight: The goal weight or the amount of weight you need to lose will tell you how much time it will take to lose the weight.
 Losing just 2 pounds a week is the safest way to lose weight and keep it off.
 Calculate your body mass index (BMI) to find out what your optimal weight is.

-- Plan To Stop The Diet: Even though you are trying to lose weight for baby, you will need to stop certain diets (crash diets or imbalanced diets) well before getting pregnant, and switch to diets that are more supportive of fertility and pregnancy.
+- Plan To Stop The Diet: Even though you are trying to lose weight for your baby, you will need to stop certain diets (crash diets or imbalanced diets) well before getting pregnant, and switch to diets that are more supportive of fertility and pregnancy.

 - Establish Your Current Caloric Intake: If you are maintaining